BenFuchs/DND_app/Readme.md

  - [X] after logging in, show the user 3 buttons labeled with their character names, this will later allow the user to access information about that character if they want to play it
  - [ ] whole lot of design to do (QOL)
  - [X] add logout functionality
-  [WIP] Create component page for the character information for play, includes:
+  [X] Create component page for the character information for play, includes:
      - [X] stats
      - [X] Name
      - [X] Race